rkdud007/blog/content/projects.md

 menu = "main"
 +++

 Here are some of my projects.
-Sometimes I'm a bit lazy about updating this list.
+Sometimes I’m a bit lazy about updating this list.
 For more, [check out my GitHub](https://github.com/rkdud007) for the latest!

+Some keywords: `cryptography`, `distributed systems`, `blockchain`, `Rust`.
+I love the challenge of contributing to meaningful projects that seem impossible — things no one has done before.

 - **diamond-io**: [Github](https://github.com/MachinaIO/diamond-io) | [Diamond iO](https://eprint.iacr.org/2025/236) implementation
 - **ress**: [Github](https://github.com/paradigmxyz/ress) | The implementation of Stateless Ethereum client based on Reth